-After a three hour shuttle we begin our trip on the shores of Lemolo Lake at the northern end of the Umpqua Trail.
-Lemolo Lake is remote, with just a few campgrounds, and crystal blue water.
-We'll unload and have a quick lunch before our ride.
-We will pick up the Umpqua Trail right away on a contouring section that is a great warm-up and precursor to the week's ride.
+After a three hour shuttle we begin our trip on the shores of Lemolo Lake at the northern end of the North Umpqua River Trail.
+Lemolo Lake is remote, with just a few campgrounds and crystal blue water.
+We’ll unload and have a quick lunch before our ride.
+We will start with a contouring section of trail that is a great warm-up and precursor to the week’s ride.
 The Umpqua is named after the Native Americans who made this area their home.
-Some think the word Umpqua means satisfied---as we know you will be by the end of this week.
+Some think the word Umpqua means satisfied—as we know you will be by the end of this week.
 The trail is cut into the steep wooded hillsides of the Umpqua River canyon, and while the trail surface itself is not very technical, the challenge is in maintaining good balance to keep your bike on the trail.
-Today's trail section is cut in the wooded northern slope of the lake snaking between the enormous pines that Oregon is famous for.
-We'll loop around a lush little stream, which is the very headwaters of the Umpqua River, and return on the same trail to our beach side camp on Lemolo Lake.
-TOTAL MILEAGE - 16 miles
+Today’s trail section is cut in the wooded northern slope of the lake snaking between the enormous pines that Oregon is famous for.
+We’ll loop around a lush little stream, which is the very headwaters of the North Umpqua River, and return on the same trail to our beach-side camp on Lemolo Lake.
+TOTAL MILEAGE: 16 miles

 TRIP DAY 2

-Today is the big day, more for the name's sake than the mileage.
-Our trail section today is called Dread and Terror and you'll see right away what they mean.
+Today is the big day, more for the name’s sake than the mileage.
+Our trail section today is called Dread and Terror and you’ll see right away what they mean.
 Our favorite forest service ranger deems this section his favorite; it is profound, dramatic and thrilling.
-The Umpqua River cuts through a gorge and our trail is etched into the edge.
+The North Umpqua River cuts through a gorge and our trail is etched into the edge.
 Though very well constructed and maintained there are some exposed moments.
-We'll pass Lemolo Falls, a 135 foot horsetail waterfall pouring over a wall of basalt.
-Here the gorge is so tight and the riding is so mesmerizing that we've had some riders miss the falls completely!
-Don't let that happen to you.
-Dread and Terror traverses across forested slopes, through grassy flats, steeply crosses a few streambeds and has generally been voted the most technical section of the trip.
-We pack a lunch to enjoy in the canyon and eventually meet the van for a refreshing soda.
-We'll resume riding the Umpqua Trail at the hot springs, a spur option off of the trail.
-We ride another 3.5 miles to our open meadow camp just up from Toketee Lake.
+We’ll pass Lemolo Falls, a 135 foot horsetail waterfall pouring over a wall of basalt.
+Here the gorge is so tight and the riding is so mesmerizing that we’ve had some riders miss the falls completely!
+Don’t let that happen to you.
+Dread and Terror traverses forested slopes, grassy flats and across steep streambeds and has generally been voted the most technical section of the trip.
+We pack a lunch to enjoy in the canyon and eventually meet the van for a refreshing beverage.
+We’ll resume riding the North Umpqua River Trail at the hot springs, a spur option off the trail.
+We ride another few miles to our open meadow camp just up from Toketee Lake.
 There is a great side trip to the dramatic Toketee Falls for the extra energetic and a handy swimming option right from camp.
-TOTAL MILEAGE - 17 miles
+TOTAL MILEAGE: 17 miles

 TRIP DAY 3

-From Toketee Lake we go east on the North Umpqua Trail, the Deer Leap Section.
-This is impressive trail building at its best with lots of ups and downs through massive hemlocks, cedars and Douglas Fir.
+From Toketee Lake we go east on the North Umpqua River Trail, the Deer Leap Section.
+This is impressive trail building at its best with lots of ups and downs through massive hemlocks, cedars and Douglas fir.
 We contour our way high above the river and get great views of the surrounding valleys.
 This trail is truly a dream.
-We'll break for lunch at the Soda Springs Dam where we can see giant schools of Coho and Chinook salmon.
-In the afternoon we ride the Jesse Wright section of the trail.
-Jesse and her husband Perry Wright homesteaded in this area in the early 1900's.
+We’ll break for lunch at the Soda Springs Dam where we can see giant schools of Coho and Chinook salmon.
+In the afternoon we ride the Jesse Wright segment of the trail.
+Jesse and her husband Perry Wright homesteaded in this area in the early 1900s.
 Their outdoor lifestyle and dedication to the land of the North Umpqua is quite inspiring.
-After all of this spiritualness and inspiration, we arrive at Horseshoe Bend, our national forest campground on the river, with a true sense of "umpqua" or satisfaction.
-TOTAL MILEAGE - 18 miles
+We arrive at Horseshoe Bend, our campground on the river, with a true sense of “umpqua” or satisfaction.
+TOTAL MILEAGE: 18 miles

 TRIP DAY 4